Mihai Nadin

-Mihai Nadin (born February 2, 1938, in Braşov, Romania) is a scholar and researcher in electrical engineering, computer science, aesthetics, semiotics, human-computer interaction (HCI), computational design, post-industrial society, and anticipatory systems.
+Mihai Nadin (born February 2, 1938, in Brașov, Romania) is a scholar and researcher in electrical engineering, computer science, aesthetics, semiotics, human-computer interaction (HCI), computational design, post-industrial society, and anticipatory systems.
 His publications on these topics number over 200, and he has lectured throughout the world.

 Currently Mihai Nadin is Professor Emeritus of Computer Science and Interactive Media and Former Ashbel Smith Professor in Interactive Arts, Technology, and Computer Science at the University of Texas at Dallas.
 He was director of the Institute for Research in Anticipatory Systems.

 Life

-Born in Braşov, Romania, Nadin was educated under the communist regime imposed after World War II.
-He studied electrical engineering, telecommunications and computer science, as well as studying at the Polytechnic University of Bucharest.
+Born in Brașov, Romania, Nadin was educated under the communist regime imposed after World War II.
+He studied electrical engineering, telecommunications, and computer science, as well as studying at the Polytechnic University of Bucharest.
 He took a Master of Science with honors.
 He studied philosophy at the University of Bucharest, receiving a Master of Arts; then received his doctoral degree with a specialization in aesthetics.
-He attended the Ludwig-Maximilian University in Munich, studying for a post-doctoral degree ("Habilitierung") with Professor Dr. Wolfgang Stegmüller in Philosophy, Logic, and the Theory of Science.
+He attended LMU Munich, studying for a post-doctoral degree ("Habilitierung") with Wolfgang Stegmüller in Philosophy, Logic, and the Theory of Science.
 His dissertation was entitled The Semiotic Foundation of Value Theory.